-6. Hardware Revision History and Known Issues
+5. Hardware Revision History and Known Issues

-This user guide is written to provide information about the latest available revision of the board.
+This user guide provides information about the latest available revision of the board.
 The following sections contain information about known issues, a revision history of older revisions, and how older revisions differ from the latest revision.

-6.1 Identifying Product ID and Revision
+5.1 Identifying Product ID and Revision

-The revision and product identifier of the PIC18F16Q40 Curiosity Nano board can be found in two ways: Either by utilizing the MPLAB® X IDE Kit Window or by looking at the sticker on the bottom side of the PCB.
+There are two ways to find the revision and product identifier of the PIC18F57Q84 Curiosity Nano: Either by utilizing the MPLAB® X IDE Kit Window or by looking at the sticker on the bottom side of the PCB.

-By connecting PIC18F16Q40 Curiosity Nano to a computer with MPLAB® X IDE running, the Kit Window will pop up.
-The first six digits of the serial number, which is listed under kit information, contain the product identifier and revision.
+By connecting PIC18F57Q84 Curiosity Nano to a computer with MPLAB® X IDE running, the Kit Window will pop up.
+The first six digits of the serial number, listed under kit information, contain the product identifier and revision.

-Tip: The Kit Window can be opened in MPLAB® X IDE through the menu bar Window > Kit Window.
+Tip: If closed, the Kit Window can be opened in MPLAB® X IDE through the menu bar Window > Kit Window.

-The same information can be found on the sticker on the bottom side of the PCB.
-Most boards will have the identifier and revision printed in plain text as A09-nnnn\rr, where "nnnn" is the identifier, and "rr" is the revision.
-Boards with limited space have a sticker with only a data matrix code, containing the product identifier, revision, and serial number.
+The same information is found on the sticker on the bottom side of the PCB.
+Most boards will have the identifier and revision printed in plain text as A09-nnnn\r, where "nnnn" is the identifier, and "rr" is the revision.
+Boards with limited space have a sticker with only a data matrix code containing the product identifier, revision, and serial number.